TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 **Note:** With this kind, the model's query is evaluated every time the model is referenced in downstream queries.
 This may incur undesirable compute cost in cases where the model's query is compute-intensive, or when the model is referenced in many downstream queries.

-View is the default model kind if kind is not specified.
+View is the default model kind if the kind is not specified.

 Example:
 ```sql linenums="1"